shubhami7/HireMap/team/m2/features.md

 ## 'Add Job' Button

 There will be an ‘Add’ button displayed on the home page where users can click the button and add in a new job they are applying for.
 Clicking the button will prompt users to input information for a new job that will be accessible in the ‘Application Information’ page.
+**Point Value**: 3
+**Assigned to**: Lauren Shea

+## Add New Application to Database

+When users press the 'Add' button, the will fill out information about the job.
+The information will be saved in the indexedDB database for applications so they can be accessed later.
+**Point Value**: 4
 **Assigned to**: Lauren Shea

 ## Deadline Reminders and Notifications